Bears-R-Us/arkouda/INSTALL.md

  sh Anaconda3-2020.07-Linux-x86_64.sh
  source ~/.bashrc

- # Install versioneer and other required python packages if they are not included in yoru anaconda install
+ # Install versioneer and other required python packages if they are not included in your anaconda install
  conda install versioneer
  # OR
  pip install versioneer

- # Repeat for any missing pacakges using your package manager of choice (conda or pip)
+ # Repeat for any missing packages using your package manager of choice (conda or pip)
 ```

 <a id="windows"></a>